clipi/node-vtiger/README.md

 ## Test

 Show how to use the module.<br />
-The test is tranparent, it creates a lead, update, query, and delete it.<br />
+Create, update, query, and delete a lead.<br />
 The test use step module for serial execution.<br />

 <pre>